RUCAIBox/RecSysDatasets/README.md

 - [Yelp](https://www.yelp.com/dataset): This dataset was collected from Yelp.com.
 The Yelp dataset is a subset of our businesses, reviews, and user data for use in personal, educational, and academic purposes.
 - [Tmall](https://tianchi.aliyun.com/dataset/dataDetail?dataId=53): This dataset is provided by Ant Financial Services, using in the IJCAI16 contest.
 - [DIGINETICA](https://competitions.codalab.org/competitions/11161):The dataset includes user sessions extracted from an e-commerce search engine logs, with anonymized user ids, hashed queries, hashed query terms, hashed product descriptions and meta-data, log-scaled prices, clicks, and purchases.
+- [YOOCHOOSE](https://2015.recsyschallenge.com/challenge.html): This dataset was constructed by YOOCHOOSE GmbH to support participants in the RecSys Challenge 2015.

 ### Advertisng